pasqal-io/Pulser/docs/source/extended_usage_intro.md

 # Introduction to Extended Usage

-Extended Usage cover features that are specific to some QPUs or applications.
-In the fundamentals section, we focused on Analog quantum computing with the Ising Hamiltonian.
-In this section, we extend the features for Analog quantum computing with the Ising Hamiltonian, and present tools for other quantum computing paradigms: Weighted Analog and Digital.
+In the "Fundamentals" section, we introduced the basic tools for Analog quantum computing with the Ising Hamiltonian.
+In this section, we present more tools for Analog quantum computing with the Ising Hamiltonian, as well as introduce other tools to program in other quantum computing paradigms: Weighted Analog and Digital.

 ## Extending Analog Quantum Computing with the Ising Hamiltonian